This excursion is a full day trip from tbilisi

 Samtavro, a former residence of the lords of Mtskheta is a burial and coronation site of Georgian royal family.
 The main building of the complex is the great church of Samtavro.
 The tiny church of St Nino dates from the 4th c.
 In the North-west stands a handsome three-storey bell-tower of 13th c.
 The South-west buildings have functioned both as a nunnery and theological seminary of the Georgian Orthodox Church.
 According to legend, St. Nino, the national Saint, lived here and prayed within the smaller of its two extant churches.

-It's a little charming town, where everything is breathing with quietness and passification.
+It's a little charming town, where everything is breathing with quietness.
 Mtskheta is a very ancient settlement.
-It's a credile of Georgian civilisation.
+It's a cradle of Georgian civilization.
 These little streets are linked to many legends and epic historical facts of Georgia.
 Nowadays this place has got the status of a town museum.

 Price for 1 - 4 persons: 49 €